 Consider a Roth conversion

 This may or may not be a good idea in the year you retire, but it’s something to evaluate annually.
-This article discusses reasons for doing Roth conversions and whether or not you could benefit from one.

 Make sure you have had FEHB for five years